Cassandra Cain: Literacy skills

+n Batgirl #67 (October 2005), Oracle performed a number of tests on Cassandra, determining the severity of the problem: "The language centers of your brain are all over both hemispheres.
+Not centralized like with most people.
+When you try to read or write, your brain doesn't know how to keep it cohesive."
 In the 2008 Batgirl miniseries, the first issue delves into an explanation as to Cassandra's increased verbal and literary skills.
 It is explained that during the year in which Batman, Nightwing, and Robin were abroad, Cassandra and Alfred took it upon themselves to help develop the skills that she lacked due to her less than conventional childhood.
 By day, she took speech and ESL courses.
-The formal training aided her thought processes related to language and thus her verbalization improved rapidly.
+The formal training aided her thought processes related to language, improving her speech capability.